aruna-x/cookie-loving-monster-in-danger/README.md

 * _Analyzing numeric values for difficulty level in the trivia API, converting those values to a numeric range, and assigning questions within those ranges to easy, medium, and hard levels on the trivia board_
 * _Toggling view of multiple div sections based on use case in the game_

-_The question input section includes extensive string analysis to recognize correct answers in the following common API/user-input conflict cases when those conflicts do not affect the accuracy of the answer:_
+_The question input section includes string analysis to recognize correct answers in the following common API/user-input conflict cases when those conflicts do not affect the accuracy of the answer:_
 * _Text formatting or HTML snippets in some API answers_
     * <i>Hamlet</i> vs Hamlet
 * _Punctuation differences_